terraform-routeros/terraform-provider-routeros/docs/resources/system_led.md

 ### Optional

+- `color` (String) LED color.
+Available in RouterOS starting from version 7.22.3.
 - `disabled` (Boolean)
 - `interface` (String) An option to set the interface to which the LED is connected.
 - `leds` (List of String) An option to set the LED name.